Nemipterus virgatus: Body form and size

-Nemipterus virgatus has its dorsal fin supported by 10 spines and 9 soft rays while the anal fin contains3 spines and 8 soft rays.
-Its body has a standard length that is 3.2 to 4 times its depth and it has a snout that is longer than the diameter of the eye.
+The dorsal fin of Nemipterus virgatus is supported by 10 spines and 9 soft rays, while the anal fin contains 3 spines and 8 soft rays.
+The standard length is 3.2 to 4 times the depth of the fish, and the snout is longer than the diameter of the eye.
 There are 3 or 4 pairs of canine-like teeth in the front of the upper jaw.
-The pectoral and the pelvic fins are long, extending to between level of anus and origin of the anal fin.
-The caudal fin is only moderately forked with the upper lobe being extended into a filament.
-The colour of the upper body is pink becoming paler on the lower body.
-There is a yellow stripe on the back above the lateral line and 5 more stripes on the flanks below the lateral line.
+The pectoral and the pelvic fins are long, extending to between the level of anus and the origin of the anal fin.
+The caudal fin is moderately forked, with the upper lobe being extended into a filament.
+The maximum published standard length of this species is 35 cm, although a standard length of 23 cm is more typical.

+Coloration

+The color of the upper body is pink, becoming paler on the lower body.
+There is a yellow stripe on the back above the lateral line and 5 more yellow stripes on the flanks below the lateral line.
 The breast and belly are white.
-The head is pink with a yellow stripe running from the upper lip onto the lower front margin of the eye, there are sometimes 2 indistinct yellow bars over the cheeks.
-The eyeis rosy in colour and the upper lip is yellow.
-The dorsal fin is light pink with a wide yellow margin which has a red edge at the front of the fin, and another yellow stripe immediately above its base.
-The anal fin is semi-transparent pinkish with a yellow stripe below its margin and a thin yellow stripe immediately over its base, extending to tip of last soft ray.
-The caudal fin is pink with a yellow upper margin and extended.
-The pelvic fins are pinkish, with a yellow line along the second and third fin rays and the pectoral fins are semi-transparent and pinkish.
-The maximum published standard length of this fish is 35 cm, although 23 cm is more typical.
+The head is pink with a yellow stripe running from the upper lip onto the lower front margin of the eye, and there are sometimes two indistinct yellow bars over the cheeks.
+The eye is rosy in color and the upper lip is yellow.
+The dorsal fin is light pink with a wide yellow margin (which has a red edge at the front of the fin), and there is a yellow stripe immediately above its base.
+The pelvic fins are pinkish, with a yellow stripe along the second and third fin rays.
+The pectoral fins are semi-transparent or pinkish, and so is the anal fin; the latter additionally has a yellow stripe below its margin and a thin yellow stripe immediately over its base, extending to the tip of last soft ray.
+The caudal fin is pink with a yellow upper margin; the filament is also yellow.

 Distribution and habitat

-Nemipterus virgatus is found in the Western Pacific Ocean where it is found in southern Japan, the East China Sea, and the northern part of the South China Sea where it ranges from Vietnam to the Taiwan Strait, and the Philippines.
+Nemipterus virgatus is found in the Western Pacific Ocean, where it is found in southern Japan, the East China Sea, and the northern part of the South China Sea (where it ranges from Vietnam to the Taiwan Strait and the Philippines).
 There is a separate population in northwestern Australia and the Arafura Sea.
-The golden threadfin bream is a demersal fish which is found at depths between 1 and 220 m typically between 18 and 33 m, although juveniles tend to be in shallower water than the adults, over sandy and muddy substrates.
+It is a demersal fish and can found at depths between 1-220 m, but the more typical depth range is 18-33 m.
+Juveniles tend to be found in shallower water than the adults, over sandy and muddy substrates.

 Biology

-Nemipterus virgatusis a rudimentary hermaphrodite, the males have functional male gonads but also have some ovarian tissue for their whole life.
-In the South China Sea spawning occurs between February and June, peaking between February and April.
+Nemipterus virgatus is a rudimentary hermaphrodite: the males have functional male gonads but also have some ovarian tissues for their whole life.
+In the South China Sea, spawning occurs between February and June, peaking between February and April.
 They feed on smaller fishes, crustaceans and cephalopods.